South Korea: Entertainment

 South Korean television shows have become popular outside of Korea.
 Television dramas, known as K-dramas, have begun to find fame internationally.
 Many dramas tend to have a romantic focus.
 Historical dramas are also famous.
 The 2021 survival drama Squid Game, created by Hwang Dong-hyuk, received critical acclaim and widespread international attention upon its release, becoming Netflix's most-watched series at launch and garnering a viewership of more than 142 million households during its first four weeks from launch.

+Unlike many other countries, South Korea's cultural exports, including K-pop and television dramas, are integrated into a formal state development strategy.
+The South Korean government allocates substantial annual funding exceeding several billion dollars to foster K-content as a tool for national branding and soft power.
+This systematic investment aims to project a modernized image of the country and stimulate economic growth through increased tourism and cultural exports.

 Holidays

 The Korean New Year, or "Seollal", is celebrated on the first day of the Korean calendar.
 Korean Independence Day falls on March 1 and commemorates the March First Movement of 1919.
 Memorial Day is celebrated on June 6, and its purpose is to honor the men and women who died in South Korea's independence movement.
 Constitution Day is on July 17, and it celebrates the promulgation of Constitution of the Republic of Korea.
 Liberation Day, on August 15, celebrates Korea's liberation from the Empire of Japan in 1945.

 Every 15th day of the 8th lunar month, Koreans celebrate the Midautumn Festival, in which Koreans visit their ancestral hometowns and eat a variety of traditional Korean foods.
 On October 1, Armed Forces Day is celebrated, honoring the military forces of South Korea.
 October 3 is National Foundation Day.
 Hangul Day on October 9 commemorates the invention of hangul, the native alphabet of the Korean language.